VitaAmbroz/360Tracking/README.md

 bash install.sh
 ```

 **Note:** The install script has been tested on an Ubuntu 18.04.
+You could probably use current releases of numpy, torch and matplotlib.
+The implementation has been tested also on Windows 10 platform.

 #### Let's test it!

 ```
-TODO
+cd code

+# try OpenCV implementation of tracker CSRT
+python run_opencv_tracking.py -t CSRT -v annotation/dataset-demo/demo-annotation/demo.mp4

+# try CSRT with BORDER improvement
+python run_opencv_tracking.py -t CSRT -v annotation/dataset-demo/demo-annotation/demo.mp4 -border

+# try CSRT with NFOV improvement
+python run_opencv_tracking.py -t CSRT -v annotation/dataset-demo/demo-annotation/demo.mp4 -nfov
 ```

 ## Advanced installation

+You could also try the official python implementations of selected trackers.

 #### Clone the submodules